Writing from Within

 Poetry Critique Meet-up is a twice-monthly chance for poets to give and receive immediate constructive feedback on their poems by everyone in attendance.
 Learn what is working in your poems, and what may need revision.
 Contribute your observations to other poets.
 Be fascinated by the breadth of the written word.
 Moderated by translator and poet Michael Favala Goldman.
 New dates are added throughout the year!

 Please register in advance through Straw Dog Writers Guild!
 Please pay through the Center for the Arts via Paypal here, via Venmo @Northampton-CenterForTheArts, or by mailing a check made out to NCFA to PO Box 366, Northampton, MA 01061.
-Please note Poetry in the memo line.
+Please note Poetry Meet-up in the memo line.

 These workshops are held in memory of Eli Daniel Nemetz Todd, and made possible by donations to NCFA in Eli’s honor.